 Incidents Highlighting the Occurrence of Deficit in Cryptocurrency Portfolios

 Notable circumstances that illustrate cases of cryptocurrency accounts revealing a deficit balance have become more frequent.
-This can occur due to several reasons and it’s essential to examine specific cases to better understand such scenarios.
+This can occur due to several reasons and its essential to examine specific cases to better understand such scenarios.

 A Case of a Major Exchange Glitch